comp426-2022-spring/a99-jishui/docs/roles.md

-## David Pham - Backend Developer
+## David Pham - Backend Developer & Documentation Manager
 Focused work on backend design:
   1. Worked on combining frontend with backend Covid-19 API data.
-  2. Implemented graphs on main page
+  2. Implemented graphs on main page.
-  3. Created documentation and planning notes.
+  3. Created documentation, planning, and endpoint notes.
-  4. Documentation Manager

-## Ferras Dahnoun - Frontend Developer
+## Ferras Dahnoun - Full-Stack Developer & Review Manager
 Focused work on frontend design:
-  1. Created main page of website
+  1. Created main page of website.
-  2. Worked on prototype of styling sign up and log in pages.
+  2. Worked on prototype of styling signup and login pages.
-  3. Worked on creating the login and signup database form using firebase.
+  3. Worked on creating the login and signup database form using Firebase.
-  4. Review Manager

-## Stephen Zheng - Full-Stack Developer
+## Stephen Zheng - Full-Stack Developer & Release Manager
 Worked on both frontend and backend:
-  1. Worked on pulling in an API Covid-19 data
+  1. Worked on connecting to and pulling a COVID-19 data API.
-  2. Created dependency list documentation
+  2. Created dependency list documentation.
-  3. Updated README.md documentation
+  3. Updated README.md documentation.
-  4. Release Manager

-## Saketh Devareddy - Frontend Developer
+## Saketh Devareddy - Frontend Developer & Plan Manager
 Focused work on frontend design:
-  1. Created both login and signup page of website
+  1. Created login and signup page of website.
-  2. Plan Manager
+  2. Worked on main page of website.

-## Matthew Brightman - Backend Developer
+## Matthew Brightman - Backend Developer & Project Manager
 Focused work on backend design:
   1. Created the database for users.
   2. Created documentation and planning notes.
-  3. Project Manager
+  3. Edited css for the website.
+  4. Recorded the Demo Video.